cwag-gh/pywebedit/README.md

 - Fix bug: If example fails to load, incorrectly states that it wasn't encoded by pywebedit
 - Add [indentation markers](https://github.com/replit/codemirror-indentation-markers)
+- Don't add the stdlib if the python doesn't require it